Battle of Ofakim: Stand-off at the Edry home

 A prominent episode of the battle occurred at the home of Rachel and David Edry.
 Five militants broke into the house, holding the couple hostage.
 As three police officers and a soldier passed the house, they were targeted by gunfire from the house's second-floor window, killing police officer Yigal Iluz.
 His compatriots fell back under fire and police could not recover his body until reinforcements arrived.
-The house was surrounded by a police and a stand-off ensued.
+The house was surrounded by police and a stand-off ensued.
 One of the police officers participating in the stand-off was the Edry's son Evyatar.
 The police attempted to negotiate with the militants and occasionally exchanged fire with them.
 Rachel Edry attempted to charm the militants, conversing with them and offering them food and drinks.
 She managed to signal to the police outside that there were five militants.
 The stand-off ended when operators of the elite Yamam police tactical unit stormed the house, killing all five militants and rescuing the couple alive.